Norwood Oval: Australian rules football

 Night football returned to Norwood Oval during the early 2000s and Friday-night games at the oval (mostly featuring the Redlegs, although in 2013 Sturt also used the venue for night games after previously using the Adelaide Oval) have been a regular feature of the SANFL ever since.
 With the popularity of Friday-night matches, other clubs installed lights at their grounds including Elizabeth Oval (Central District), Richmond Oval (West Adelaide), Hickinbotham Oval (South Adelaide) and Glenelg Oval (Glenelg).
 Woodville-West Torrens also played selected night games at the Thebarton Oval (the former home ground of West Torrens) after the oval's six original light towers were replaced with four modern ones by the ground's major tenant, the South Australian Amateur Football League.

 The light towers were upgraded at Norwood Oval in 2010.
 The six light towers that had been in place since the 1950s were replaced with four light towers of television standard positioned at the "corners" of the oval.

 The Adelaide Crows women's team played one game at the venue in the AFLW's inaugural 2017 season; the other two games held in Adelaide were played at Thebarton Oval.
 All three home games held in Adelaide during the 2018 and 2019 seasons were played at Norwood Oval.
-No AFLW games were held at Norwood Oval in 2020 due to redevelopment works at the ground but the Crows returned to playing the majority of their games at Norwood Oval in 2021.
+No AFLW games were held at Norwood Oval in 2020 due to the construction of the Wolf Blass Community Centre at the ground but the Crows returned to playing the majority of their games at Norwood Oval in 2021.

-The oval hosted two senior Australian Football League matches as part of Gather Round in each of 2023 and 2024.
+Since 2023, the oval hosts two senior Australian Football League matches a year as part of Gather Round with an AFL record crowd of 9,434 set on April 12, 2026 when defeated by 46 points.